It's time for an update

 Your home may also benefit from upgrading your windows to double or triple glazing.
 This creates an additional layer between the cold external air and warm air inside your home.

-2. Use a thermostat to control your heating
+2. Use a heating control to manage your heating

-Regulating your heating and hot water with your thermostat is an efficient way of ensuring your home is at a comfortable temperature without being wasteful.
+Regulating your heating and hot water with your heating control is an efficient way of ensuring your home is at a comfortable temperature without being wasteful.
 Vaillant have a wide range of controls available to help you manage your home’s heat consumption.

 Smart heating controls can be a great way to keep track of your energy usage and reduce your energy bills.